truggles/Inter-annual_Variability_Residual_Load/README.md

 ## Structure

+ * Defined shapefiles used for selecting the wind, solar, and temperature data from MERRA-2 found in `shape_files`
  * Documentation for analyzing results of the sensitivity analysis found in `sensitivity_analysis`
  * Documentation for the degree day and peak load temperature analysis found in `temperature_analysis`
+ * Documentation of the wind and solar capacity factor algorithms in `other_figs`